fsousac/fsousac/README.md

 </div>

   ##
- - Student of the 9th period of Software Engeneering for the University of Brasília (UnB)<br>
+ - Software Engeneering Student from the University of Brasília (UnB)<br>
  - Always trying to learn more!

  <p style= "text-indent: 5em;"><b>🔹 Contact: </b></p>